samsledje/LabNotebook/Interface Classification.md

 - [ ] [[Osadchy_Kolodny_Maps_of_protein_structure.pdf]]

 ## Rohit Email Ideas
-1. A protein’s 3D binding interface is a meaningful, conserved entity: if A and B interact, and you define A’s neighbors based on binding pocket structural similarity (and ditto for B), these neighbors are likely to interact.
+1. A protein’s 3D binding #interface is a meaningful, conserved entity: if A and B interact, and you define A’s neighbors based on binding pocket structural similarity (and ditto for B), these neighbors are likely to interact.
 This is similar to our knn analysis, as Sam was mentioning.
 2. Of the 4 SCOP classes (alpha, beta, alpha/beta, alpha+beta), the alpha/beta class shows the most continuity in structural variation.
 It is also the class where nearby structures have the greatest risk of being functionally different (function as annotated by GO terms).

 For #1 above, I don’t think there’s a binding-pocket classification we can directly use for our method-- we’d need to build it ourselves **(clustering Kolodny embeddings)**.
-They demonstrated only a proof of concept in the [[Kolodny_Protein_Interface_Similarity.pdf |  2018 Paper]]
+They demonstrated only a proof of concept in the [[Kolodny_Protein_Interface_Similarity.pdf |  2018 Paper]] #interface

 Not all of these directly build upon our PPI work, but they do use similar thinking.
 Below, I sketch out some ideas that might be interesting.
 I’m not saying we should do these-- they are intended just as a starting point for future discussion.